rdboboia/mysql-server-startup-workaround/README.md

     - If the service is already running it will ask the user if he wants to stop it.
       - If the user agrees, it will stop the service.
     - If the service was not running, it will start it.

+BTW: I tryied to make the script as easy to understand as possible, so feel free to check it out and edit it if needed.